 Basilicata is formed into two provinces, Potenza and Matera, their capital cities marked on the map in capital letters.

 Basilicata Cities to Visit

 The most fascinating city in Basilicata has to be Matera, with its cave houses called "sassi" and over 100 rock churches--the interesting urban area has been declared a UNESCO World Heritage Site.
-Matera has been the background for many films, including Pasolini's The Gospel According to St. Matthew and Gibson's recent The Passion of the Christ (2004).
+Matera has been the background for many films, including Pasolini's The Gospel According to St. Matthew and Mel Gibson's The Passion of the Christ (2004).
 If you are planning a summer trip to Matera, don't miss its most famous festival, the Festa della Madonna Bruna on July 2nd.
 More: Matera Italy, the Sassi and the Festa della Madonna Bruna.

 Melfi was a Roman, then a Longobard city which later became a Norman city.
 There is a Norman castle to visit, a baroque palace called the Palazzo del Vescovado and simularly baroque Duomo.
 Inside the Castle is the Museo Nazionale Archeologico Melfese, which contains many important collections of materials from the surrounding area.
 More on Melfi from Italian Visits.